DataDog/integrations-core/databricks/README.md

 #### Job cluster

-For job clusters, please use the following script to monitor.
+For job clusters, use the following script to configure the Spark integration.

-The main differences is the use the `spark_driver_mode` in the Spark integration configuration and the port used is the Spark UI port.
+    Note: Job clusters are monitored in `spark_driver_mode` via the Spark UI port.

 ```shell script
 #!/bin/bash